-A CMSIS project is an individual project that can be built independently.
-Projects are defined by editing a \.cproject.yaml file to specify the files and components to include.
+Each CMSIS solution requires at least one CMSIS project, that is an individual project that you can build independently.

+You define projects by editing .cproject.yaml files to specify the files and components to include.

-CMSIS-Toolbox takes the \.csolution.yaml file and the \.cproject.yaml file as user input during the application build process.
+CMSIS-Toolbox takes the .csolution.yaml file and the .cproject.yaml file or files as user input during the application build process.

-For more information and example projects, see the CMSIS-Toolbox documentation and the Work with CMSIS solutions section of the Keil Studio Cloud User Guide.
+For more information and example projects, see the CMSIS-Toolbox documentation